Pushkalavati: Peucela in Shaikhan Dheri

-The Bactrian Greeks built a new city (Peucela (Πευκέλα) or Peucelaitis (Πευκελαώτις) at the mound currently known as Shaikhan Dheri, which lies one kilometre northeast from Bala Hissar on the other side of Shambor River, at the banks of River Jindi.
+The Bactrian Greeks built a new city (Peucela (Πευκέλα) or Peucelaōtis (Πευκελαώτις) at the mound currently known as Shaikhan Dheri, which lies one kilometre northeast from Bala Hissar on the other side of Shambor River, at the banks of River Jindi.
 This city was established in the second century BCE during the Indo-Greek period and inhabited until the beginning of the third century CE, occupied by Indo-Scythians, Indo-Parthians and Kushans.

 Pushkalavati mint.
-Obverse: Zebu with greek ταυροϛ ('tauros' meaning 'bull) above, [u]ṣabhe (cf. Sanskrit vṛṣabha = bull) in Kharosthi at the bottom.
+Obverse: Zebu with Greek ταυροϛ ('tauros' meaning 'bull) above, [u]ṣabhe (cf. Sanskrit vṛṣabha = bull) in Kharosthi at the bottom.
 Reverse: Tyche of Pushkalavati, wearing mural crown, holding a flower.
 [Po]khala[va]didevada (cf. Sanskrit 'Puṣkalāvatī devatā' i.e. 'the goddess of Puṣkalāvatī city') in Kharosthi up right, [droprasaya] in Kharosthi down left.
 Time of Azes I, circa 58-12 BCE.

 Two early Buddhist manuscripts were acquired among a group of twenty‐seven birch‐bark scrolls, in 1994 by the British Library, possibly found in a Dharmaguptaka monastery in Hadda, Afghanistan.
 These two manuscripts, known as avadanas, and written in Gandhari language around the 1st century CE (now in the British Library Collection of Gandharan Scrolls) mention the name of the city as Pokhaladi.

 Buddhist statues (made of stucco), found around three kilometers to the east of Shaikhan Dheri, in mound Pālātu Dheri.

 Buddhist statuary, found in Pālātu Dheri and Ghaz Dheri, roughly three kilometers to the east of Shaikhan Dheri.

 In the 2nd century CE, river changed its course and city was flooded.
 The town moved to the site of the modern village of Rajjar.

 The former city's ruins were partly excavated by Ahmad Hasan Dani in the 1960s.
 There are still many mounds at Mir Ziarat, at Rajar and Shahr-i-Napursan which are still unexcavated.

 The last reference to Pushkalavati as Po-shi-kie-lo-fa-ti was recorded in the account of the Chinese pilgrim Xuanzang in the 7th century C.E.
 The monk Hui Li also commented Xuanzang's visit to the east of the town Po-shih-kie-lo-fa-ti (Pushkalavati) where there was a stupa built by king Ashoka, in the location which four past Buddhas preached.

 Subsequently, after the region was conquered by Mahmud of Ghazni in 1001 AD, the name Gandhara was not used anymore, and in all probability the following period is when Pushkalavati became known as Shaikhan Dheri, as dheri means mound/hill in Pashto.